heikowesterburg/heikowesterburg.github.io/content/en/_index.md

           date_end: '2020-03-31'
           description: |2-
               Responsibilities included:
-              * Supervised three psychological experiments, both in the laboratory and online, recruiting 400 participants on site.
+              * Supervised three psychological experiments, including acquisition of around 400 participants.
-              * Conducted three studies as an investigator, both in the laboratory and online, according to standardized procedures.
+              * Supervised three psychological experiments, both in the laboratory and online, including traversing training for the supervisors.
-              * Assisted in the cleaning and preparation of data with up to 40,000 data points for subsequent analyses.
+              * Prepared study data with around 40,000 IAT reaction time data points for subsequent analyses.
-              * Prepared a systematic review of a chair research project using established criteria for transparent and ethical research.
+              * Prepared a systematic review in compliance with Open Science, CONSORT and PRISMA criteria.
-              * Accelerated further organizational support work for research and teaching at the chair.
+              * Assisted in and optimized further organizational activities for research and teaching of the working group.
     design:
       columns: '2'
   - block: experience